Skip to content

 ResourceH --> Disk

 The binary is structured in strict layers.
 Each layer only calls the layer directly below it.
-This enforces the requirement that business logic must not appear in the router or middleware:
+This enforces the architectural constraint that business logic must not appear in the router or middleware:

 Layer Packages Responsibility